 (we offer multi-family discount for Kids class)

-This class endeavors to meticulously and accurately translate Japanese Hibakusha and World War II accounts into English transcripts for use by the Peace Resource Center of Wilmington College, the World Friendship Center, and other Peace Centers.
+Students are assigned to translate Japanese books and other materials related to peace, such as Hiroshima and A-bomb testimonies, into English and receive guidance from the director.
+Translated resources are used by the Peace Resource Center of Wilmington College, the World Friendship Center, and other Peace Centers.

 2nd & 4th Friday of the month 10:00~12:00

 - Classes are 2 hours = 2,000 yen per session

 WFC Hiroshima Pass-On Lectures

 Monthly lectures in which we learn about peace and Hiroshima from different perspectives, in order to "pass them on" to others.

 Click here to learn more about the Pass-On Lecture Series.(only available in Japanese)

 Discussions led by Mr. Shoji Kihara, representative of No Nukes Hiroshima, on nuclear interest topics primarily including nuclear power plants.
 Peace Seminars are conducted in Japanese.